 With FUNCTION TURNDATA CORR you can define additional compensation values for the active tool.
-In FUNCTION TURNDATA CORR you can enter delta values for tool lengths in the X direction DXL and in the Z direction DZL.
+In the TURNDATA CORR FUNCTION you can enter delta values for tool lengths in the X direction DXL and in the Z direction DZL.
 The compensation values have an additive effect on the compensation values from the turning tool table.